CLARIAH/wp6-missieven/docs/transcription.md

 These are the words of the corpus, the basic units, a.k.a *slots*.

-Only the letter contents are stored word by word.
+Only the original letter contents and the editorial remarks are stored word by word.
-Editorial remarks are stored in bigger chunks, as values of features.
+The footnotes are stored one by one, as values of the feature `fnote`, see below.

 feature | type | description
 --- | --- | ---
-emph | 1 or absent | whether the word is set in emphatic typography folio | string | an indication of an original folio at this point punc | string | punctuation and or white space after the word remark | string | an editorial remark at this point super | 1 or absent | whether the word is in superscript, possibly the numerator of a fraction special | 1 or absent | whether the word has extreme typography or a strange value (possibly OCR effects) trans | string | the value of the word und | 1 or absent | whether the word is underlined, possibly the total amount in a calculation
+emph | 1 or absent | whether the word is set in emphatic typography folio | string | an indication of an original folio at this point punc | string | punctuation and or white space after the word punco | string | as `punc`, but only for original letter content puncr | string | as `punc`, but only for editorial content remark | 1 or absent | whether the word belongs to editorial content super | 1 or absent | whether the word is in superscript, possibly the numerator of a fraction special | 1 or absent | whether the word has extreme typography or a strange value (possibly OCR effects) trans | string | the value of the word transo | string | as `trans`, but only for original letter content transr | string | as `trans`, but only for editorial content und | 1 or absent | whether the word is underlined, possibly the total amount in a calculation

 ## Additonal annotations